nageshwari21/airbnb/README.md

 - **Booking System**: Reserve properties through a smooth booking flow.
 - **Search and Filters**: Filter properties by location, price, and availability.
 - **Responsive Design**: Optimize for mobile and desktop devices.
+- **Review**: A user can review each listing and can give rating out of 5.

 ---